-You’ll find that many clinics are equipped with the same cutting-edge technology and equipment used by US dentists, even though the cost of dental work in Costa Rica is much lower.
+You'll find that many Costa Rica dental clinics are equipped with the same cutting-edge technology and equipment used by US dentists, even though the cost of dental work in Costa Rica is much lower.

 The best locations for dental implants in Costa Rica

 One of the most popular spots for Costa Rica dental tourism is San Jose, Costa Rica, where you'll find the widest choice of dentists.
-This is the country’s capital so it’s easy to fly to from all over the world.
-Because clinics cater to locals as well as tourists, and because it’s not such a popular tourist destination, you may find prices are slightly cheaper in San Jose than in some of the popular beach resorts.
+This is the country's capital so it's easy to fly to from all over the world.
+Because Costa Rica dental clinics cater to locals as well as tourists, and because it's not such a popular tourist destination, you may find Costa Rica dental prices are slightly cheaper in San Jose than in some of the popular beach resorts.

-Driving in San Jose can be quite stressful so you may want to ditch any plans to hire a car.
-Instead, find out whether your clinic offers free transport – many will pick you up from the airport and transport you to and from your hotel at no extra cost.
+Driving in San Jose can be quite stressful so you may want to ditch any plans to rent a car.
+Instead, find out whether your Costa Rica dental clinic offers free transport – many will pick you up from the airport and transport you to and from your hotel at no extra cost.